top of page

 We are here to assist during the painful, traumatic process of bereavement.
 The chaplaincy team will offer or arrange prayer and counselling, religious rites and practices appropriate to your particular faith group, and if requested, ongoing bereavement support.
 Our chaplains, if asked, will take funeral services.

-Memorial Services, at a time convenient time for families and friends, are also celebrated in memory of the bereaved.
+Memorial Services, at a time convenient for families and friends, are also celebrated in memory of the bereaved.

 Background photo by Mahdi Bafande